Equivariant localizing invariants of simple varieties: Localizing and truncating invariants of simple varieties

 \subsection{An interlude on groups and representations}

 We now discuss the groups that we eventually want to consider.
 The results of this paper work best for nice groups over fields.
-However, conditionally on the upcoming work \cite{LS25}, our results generalize to linearly reductive groups over fields (giving broader applicability in characteristic zero).
+They further generalize to linearly reductive groups over fields (giving broader applicability in characteristic zero).
 In a different direction, restricting to diagonalizable groups only, our results work over more general base rings.